ReasonFoundDecoy/mct-wiki/slimefun/SensibleToolbox/commands.md

 <br>If a location is given (in the form X,Y,Z,WORLD), detailed information for the block at that location will be displayed.
 If you are player (rather than on the console), you can also give "." as a location which is taken to mean "the block you are targeting".
 </dl>

-/stb show \[-w \<world-name>] \[-type \<item-id>] \[\<location>]\
-This command allows listing of all known STB blocks in the world, and/or inspection of the data stored on that block.
-The default action if no options are given is to list all known blocks in all worlds with their locations (location in the form X,Y,Z,WORLD)\
-\
-With the -w option, only blocks in the given world will be shown.\
-\
-With the -type option, only blocks of the given type will be shown.
-See [Item Reference](../SensibleToolbox/item-reference.md) for a list of all item and block types.\
-\
-If a location is given (in the form X,Y,Z,WORLD), detailed information for the block at that location will be displayed.
-If you are player (rather than on the console), you can also give "." as a location which is taken to mean "the block you are targeting".

 ## Player Commands
 ### Searching for Recipes

 /stb recipe \<string>\